 In a 2012 interview, in New York Magazine, Mandy Patinkin said that he greatly regrets ever having accepted his role on the show: "The biggest public mistake I ever made was that I chose to do 'Criminal Minds' in the first place.
 I thought it was something very different.
 I never thought they were going to kill and rape all these women every night, every day, week after week, year after year.
 It was very destructive to my soul and my personality.
 After that, I didn't think I would get to work in television again.
 I'm not making a judgment on the taste (of people who watch crime procedurals).
 But I'm concerned about the effect it has.
 Audiences all over the world use this programming as their bedtime story.
 This isn't what you need to be dreaming about.
 A show like Homeland (2011) (on which Patinkin began appearing in 2011) is the antidote.
 It asks why there's a need for violence in the first place."

 Jason Gideon and David Rossi were the two Agents who formed the basis for the B.A.U.
 The characters, as young men, were featured in the story "Nelson's Sparrow".
 But the older characters were never featured together, and the actors who played them (Mandy Patinkin and Joe Mantegna) have never acted together.

 CBS aired an episode after Super Bowl XLI (2007) in the hopes of transforming the series from a relatively modest hit into a top ratings performer.
 The episode featured cameos by Super Bowl announcers Jim Nantz and Phil Simms.

-In the time between Lola Glaudini's departure from the show and Paget Brewster's arrival, footage is used in the opening credits that originally featured Glaudini.
-The footage, from episode 1.03, is digitally altered so that Glaudini does not appear.
+In the time between Lola Glaudini's departure from the show, and Paget Brewster's arrival, footage is used in the opening credits that originally featured Glaudini.
+The footage, from season one, episode three, "Won't Get Fooled Again", is digitally altered, so that Glaudini does not appear.